 Instead of using elevator music, take advantage of the sounds around your location, such as the silence, birds chirping, people having fun in the main street, and you could even include local music, etc.

-Now that you know how to make a good promotional video for your vacation rental, it’s time to get down to business, record your first promotional video and start receiving tons of bookings!
+After reading all the tips we’ve included you’re ready to make a good promotional video for your vacation rental, get down to business, record your first promotional video, and start receiving tons of bookings!

 Ready to take more direct bookings?